cakephp/docs/en/core-utility-libraries/file-folder.rst

 #############

-The Folder and File utilities are convenience classes to help you read, write, and append files; list files within a folder and other common directory related tasks.
+The Folder and File utilities are convenience classes to help you read, write, and append to files; list files within a folder and other common directory related tasks.

 Basic usage
 ===========